Galyon Hone: Career

-In 1533 Galyon Hone's work at Hampton Court included heraldic glass:In the two great windows in the at the ends of the hallis two great arms with four beasts in them ...
+In 1533 Galyon Hone's work at Hampton Court included heraldic glass:In the two great windows at the ends of the hall is two great arms with four beasts in them ...
 Also in the said windows in the hall is 30 of the King and Queens arms ... also badges of the King and Queen ... also 77 sceptres with the King's word ... glazing 11 side windows ...in the gable window at the east end the Queen's arms new set.

-Galyon Hone supplied heraldic glass before February 1534 for Henry VIII at Hunsdon House, Hertfordshire.
-In 1534 he made some repairs at Woking Palace and at Westenhanger where he glazed the windows of chamber for Princess Mary and her maidens.
-Hone reworked old glass in the chapel at Leeds Castle in 1536.
+Galyon Hone glazed an arbour or "herber" at the mount in the garden of Hampton Court in 1533.
+He supplied heraldic glass before February 1534 for Henry VIII at Hunsdon House, Hertfordshire.
+In 1534 he made some repairs at Woking Palace and at Westenhanger where he glazed the windows of a chamber for Princess Mary and her maidens.
+At Greenwich Palace he added glass with badges of Jane Seymour in 1536, and reworked old glass in the chapel at Leeds Castle.

+Hone glazed the new Jewel House at the Tower of London.
 In 1541 Hone made windows for the presence chamber and watching chamber at Hampton Court, and provided glass for Henry's palace at The More.
+In 1544, he glazed the windows of new lodgings around the base court of Dartford, a palace constructed in the former priory.
+He repaired windows at Leeds Castle for a visit by Catherine Parr in 1544.

+Galyon Hone seems to have died in 1552.
 He had a son, Gerrard Hone, who was also a glazier working in England.
 Gerrard Hone married Marion, a niece of the royal carpenter Thomas Stockton, and widow of Jasper Rolfe.